 Conclusion

-Re-wiring adding additional individual switches provide the best solution for GCA.
+Local re-wiring in conjuction with additional individual switches will provide the best solution for GCA.
 Allowing employees to adjust lighting on an as needed basis minimizes energy usage while also introducing little to no impact on productivity.
 The relatively low cost in making the proposed changes in addition to the year over year cost savings allows the company to make a solid financial decision while embracing a greener vision for the company’s energy consumption.
+However, the initiatives envisioned by this proposal will only be fully realized if energy savings is a company-wide goal that insists on individual responsibility to minimize energy consumption.

 List of Sources